Public Health Services

-The Public Health Department provides a full range of services to the Mille Lacs Band community.
+The Population Health Department provides a full range of services to the Mille Lacs Band community.
 Please contact us at the numbers below and review the helpful information below.

 DISTRICT I OFFICE